Stewitch/stewitch/README.md

 - ⚡ Fun fact: ...
 -->
 ## About my username 🤠
-Stewitch is divided into Stew and Witch.
+Stewitch can be divided into Stew and Witch.
 The Chinese literal translation of "炖 巫" is homophonic with "顿 悟", which means "sudden enlightenment" in English.

 Quite interesting, isn't it?